-As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4% except during the past six months.
+As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4% except in late 2016 and during the past eight months.
 Thus far, these rising interest rates have not seemed to have made a large impact on the number of buyers buying homes.

-The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years to a current level of 3.5%.
-A low local unemployment rate and relatively low mortgage interest rates continue to help our local housing market remain stable and start to grow in recent years.
+The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years to a current level of 3.1%.
+A low local unemployment rate and relatively low mortgage interest rates help our local housing market remain stable.